 1 killed, 6 injured when car plows into NYC pedestrians

-NEW YORK (AP) — Police say a driver trying to parallel park on a New York City street lost control of his van and struck a crowd of pedestrians, killing one person and injuring six others.
+NEW YORK (AP) — Police say a driver trying to parallel park on a New York City street lost control of his minivan and struck several pedestrians standing next to a fruit stand, killing one person and injuring six others.

 It happened shortly before 7 p.m.
 Monday in Manhattan's Chinatown.